nanadotam/Get-Code-Context/README.md

 ## About This Project

 Inspired by CleverProgrammer's original script for Next.js projects, this script has been adapted to work seamlessly with Java projects.
-Whether you're a student, a developer, or just someone interested in organizing your code better, this tool is here to help.

 ### Original Inspiration